saurav-thakur/ProjectsFinal/Web Development/Car Price Prediction/Readme.md

 f.
 Test Model
 g.
 Deployment

-#### After Making the Model I thought of converting it to a real world product.
+#### After building the Model I thought of converting it to a real world product.
 So I used Django as abackend to deploy my model.

 # Here's How website looks like